ihp-lab/OpenSense/Documents/How-to-Build-the-WPF-Application.md

 ## Build

-Open the file `OpenSense.sln` with Visual Studio.
+Open the file `OpenSense.slnx` with Visual Studio.

 You may see security warnings like this.
 ![image](images/visual-studio-security-warning.png)